 Kamalaya Koh Samui, Thailand

 The views are enough to soothe frayed urban nerves at this palm-filled, hillside sanctuary perched above Laem Set Beach.
-But guests also come here for the customised detox, yoga, stress management, fitness and weight loss programmes.
+But guests also come to Kamalaya for the customised detox, yoga, stress management, fitness and weight loss programmes.
 In the spa, the usual massages are on offer, but guests should especially consider acupuncture and tui na (Chinese therapeutic massage), as the co-owner is an expert in traditional Chinese medicine and has a knack for finding exceptional practitioners.
 Holistic fitness happens all day here, with a dawn-to-dusk schedule of aerobic, yoga and meditative exercises.
+Also available are new Structural Revival five-, seven- and nine-night courses designed to improve posture, reduce tension and rehabilitate injuries while calming minds and uplifting spirits.
 Healthy, nutritional food is served in bountiful amounts, accompanied by fruit juices and green smoothies.
 Don’t leave without getting a mani-pedi by the pool, which faces the Gulf of Thailand.

 Ulpotha Dambulla, Sri Lanka